Acting as an Executor can be a confusing and stressful experience. We’ve been helping Executors manage their duties since 1969.

 For example, where the deceased person owned real estate or other valuable assets, it will generally be necessary to obtain probate.

-10. What do I do after Probate is granted?
+10. What do I do after probate is granted?

-Once Probate has been granted, the Executor must collect the deceased’s assets and arrange to pay all debts or taxes including income tax of the deceased.
+Once probate has been granted, the executor must collect the deceased’s assets and arrange to pay all debts or taxes including income tax of the deceased.
 The possible liability for Capital Gains Tax makes it crucial to find out the date and cost of acquisition of the deceased’s assets which could be subject to Capital Gains Tax.
 Funeral expenses must be paid first, then executors expenses and finally the other debts of the deceased.

-After payment of debts, the assets are either distributed according to the terms in the Will or they are sold with the proceeds being divided among the beneficiaries.
+After payment of debts, the assets are either distributed according to the terms in the will or they are sold with the proceeds being divided among the beneficiaries.

 As executor you might have to contact financial institutions and companies holding the deceased’s investments in order to realise those assets, and become involved in selling various pieces of the deceased’s belongings such as jewellery, furniture, a caravan or car.